 MG Limited - has entered into repurchase transactions with the company in the past (none outstanding at 31 March 2000).

-MG Loan Inc. - Serves as a brokerage for forward contracts, earning commissions.
-MG Loan Inc. provides the Company with financing for operations.
-The company had $11.5 million due to MG Loan Inc. at 31 March 2000.
+MG London Inc. - Serves as a brokerage for forward contracts, earning commissions.
+MG London Inc. provides the Company with financing for operations.
+The company had $11.5 million due to MG London Inc. at 31 March 2000.

 MG Metal & Commodity Limited - The company functions as agent for MG Metal & Commodity Limited (“MGMC”), earning commissions.
 The company also borrows and lends money from/to MGMC.
 As of 31 March 2000, a portion of the $58 million facility that the company had outstanding from Barclay had been lent to MGMC.

-MG Central Services, MG Corp, Sachtleben - Represents companies that continue to share office space and certain services with the Ccmpany.
+MG Central Services, MG Corp, Sachtleben - Represents companies that continue to share office space and certain services with the Company.
 As a result, there exists a process of reimbursements and chargebacks.

 Henry Bath, Inc. - gets charged a tax allocation because it is using some of the company’s net operating loss.